 The Association of Research Libraries (ARL) has named Micah Vandegrift as a visiting program officer in the Scholars & Scholarship program for July 2021–July 2022.
 Vandegrift is the open knowledge librarian at NC State University Libraries.

-As visiting program officer, Vandegrift will design and deliver a pilot experience for a cohort of eight ARL member libraries that are advancing open research practices at their institutions.
+As visiting program officer, Vandegrift will design and deliver a pilot experience for a cohort of nine ARL member libraries that are advancing open research practices at their institutions.
 The pilot Accelerating the Social Impact of Research (ASIR) program will help participants develop a strategic approach for advancing the social impact of science, aimed at building and reinforcing institutional points of influence for open research practices.
-This initiative is in coordination with the US National Academy of Sciences, Engineering, and Medicine (NASEM) roundtable on Aligning Incentives for Open Science and with the NASEM Board on Research Data and Information (BRDI).
+This initiative is in coordination with the US National Academy of Sciences, Engineering, and Medicine (NASEM) Roundtable on Aligning Incentives for Open Science and with the NASEM Board on Research Data and Information (BRDI).

 As the inaugural open knowledge librarian at NC State University Libraries, Vandegrift has drawn on his experience in scholarly communication and digital scholarship to develop programs in the context of NC State University’s strategic priorities.
 For example, he has run several iterations of the Open Program Engagement Network (OPEN) Incubator, a research development program that explores open principles and practices while advancing projects from an idea to a proof of concept.